jorpppp/jorpppp.github.io/_research/2023-6-15-akmcitysize.md

 collection: research
 type: working_paper
 permalink: /research/2023-6-15-akmcitysize
-excerpt: "We measure the extent of labor market matching agglomeration externalities in Mexico.
-The relationship between city size and matching is weaker in Mexico's formal labor markets.
-The presence of informality dampens these agglomeration externalities."
+excerpt: "This paper examines how informality shapes the relationship between city size and labor market matching in Mexico.
+While larger cities typically enhance assortative matching, this effect is muted in Mexico’s formal sector, where informality is widespread.
+We find that cities with larger informal sectors exhibit weaker matching patterns in their formal labor markets."
 date: 2023-6-15
 paperurl: ''